 7. Feed Your Cat Early

-Give your cat 3-4 hours to let food settle before hitting the road.
-Otherwise you may get a present during your drive.
+Give your cat 3-4 hours to let their food settle before hitting the road.
+Otherwise, you may get a present during your drive.

 8. Keep them hydrated.